Joe Hirsch Media Roll of Honor

 Jim Murray (2014)

-Jim Murray (1919-1998) wrote about thoroughbred racing and numerous other sports for the Los Angeles Times from 1961 to 1998.
+Jim Murray (1919 - 1998) wrote about thoroughbred racing and numerous other sports for the Los Angeles Times from 1961 to 1998.
 He won a Pulitzer Prize in 1990 and was named Sportswriter of the Year by the National Sportscasters and Sportswriters Association 14 times.
 Murray was presented the J. G. Taylor Spink Award from the Baseball Hall of Fame in 1987.
 Prior to his tenure with the Los Angeles Times, Murray wrote for Time magazine (1948 through 1955) and Sports Illustrated (1953 through 1961).
 He also was a reporter for the Los Angeles Examiner, as well as Connecticut’s New Haven Register and Hartford Times.
-A native of Hartford, Conn., Murray graduated from Trinity College in Hartford.
+A Connecticut native, Murray graduated from Trinity College in Hartford.
 Murray’s legacy is honored today by the Jim Murray Memorial Foundation.
 The organization provides annual scholarships to undergraduate journalism students.
 There are currently 28 college journalism programs that participate in the student essay competition for the scholarships.

 Steve Haskin (2015)